prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch_prheenan.md

 # Materials and Methods

-## Sample Preparation

-Site-specific chemistry is used to improve the acquisition rate and quality of data.
-The procedure for surface, sample, and cantilever preparation is described briefly in Appendix A and in detail elsewhere @walder_robert_rapid_nodate.
-Briefly, through polymerase chain reaction, double-stranded DNA is functionalized with dibenzocyclooctyl (DBCO) at the 5' end of one DNA strand to ensure a covalent bond with an azide-functionalized surface.
-The DNA is also functionalized with biotin at the other 5' end to ensure a specific but reversible bond with a streptavidin-coated cantilever.
-These two bonds ensure the tip-DNA bond is broken before the surface-DNA bond, preventing tip contamination.

-## Atomic force microscopy

-All atomic force microscopy (AFM) measurements were carried out using an Asylum Cypher Asylum Research Cypher ES.
-The spring constant and sensitivity were determined using the equipartition theorem method @hutter_calibration_1993.
-All measurements were carried out with a 2 second pause at the surface.
-To promote molecular attachments to the tip, measurements were taken over a series of square, 30 $\mathrm{\mu}$m grids at points separated by 1 $\mathrm{\mu}$m.
-The stage was translated to a new grid point after measuring three force-extension curves.

-## Data Annotation

-Two hundred force-extension curves with events were obtained at three pulling velocities (100 nm/s, 500 nm/s, 1000nm/s).
-The start and end of each event in a curve were obtained through manual annotation.
-More statistical information on the data, including curve lengths and number of events per curve, is given in Table {#tbl:statistics}.

-The expected rupture forces and loading rates were calculated from the annotated data.
-This process is shown graphically in Figure {#fig:diagram}.
-The region leading up to the event start was fit by a line, with the region length set to $\tau$ (see Table {#tbl:Parameters}).
-The loading rate was assigned to the line's slope, and the rupture force was calculated by the value of the line where the data in the region was last above the line.
-This is the same procedure used to calculate the loading rate and rupture force of predicted events in Figure {#fig:performance}.

 ## Algorithm design and analysis

 All timing and tuning results were obtained using a desktop with 16 GB of RAM, a 3.7 GHz i7 CPU, and a 1 TB hard drive.